1977 Arizona armored car robbery: Investigation

-Further investigation revealed that both brothers were in financial trouble but after the robbery their debts had been paid completely and they had purchased new vehicles, spending money beyond their legal means.
+Further investigation revealed that both brothers were in financial trouble, but after the robbery, their debts had been paid completely, and they had purchased new vehicles, spending money beyond their legal means.

 The Poland brothers' father said both brothers had borrowed his truck and a tarp on the day of the robbery and that the brothers gave him a new tarp saying the old one got ruined when they returned the truck.
 The father also had mixed concrete in the bed several weeks before the heist.
-Examinations revealed it was the same batch of concrete that left the dust stuck in the canvas bag recovered at Lake Mead.
-However the station owner could not positively identify Patrick Poland, but he did confirm that their father's pickup truck was the one he towed from Bonelli Landing.
+Examinations revealed the same batch of concrete that left the dust stuck in the canvas bag recovered at Lake Mead.
+However, the station owner could not positively identify Patrick Poland, but he did confirm that their father's pickup truck was the one he towed from Bonelli Landing.

-On July 27, 1977, agents arrived at Michael Poland's house with a search warrant but he claimed that on the day of the heist he was in Las Vegas buying jewels.
-Several gems and $12,000 in cash were found and Michael claimed that they were for his jewel business.
+On July 27, 1977, agents arrived at Michael Poland's house with a search warrant, but he claimed that he was in Las Vegas buying jewels on the day of the heist.
+Several gems and $12,000 in cash were found, and Michael claimed they were for his jewel business.
 Two handcuff cases, a law enforcement belt, and a siren were also found.
-Several receipts were confiscated including a receipt for two taser guns sold one month before the robbery, as well as law enforcement gear.
+Several receipts were confiscated, including a receipt for two taser guns sold one month before the robbery and law enforcement gear.

-However, when Patrick Poland was asked regarding the robbery he said they were at Lake Mead fishing but had difficulties answering other questions.
-His brother Michael later called him to tell him to not to talk to investigators.
+However, when Patrick Poland was asked about the robbery, he said they were at Lake Mead fishing but had difficulties answering other questions.
+His brother Michael later called him to tell him not to talk to investigators.

 A search of Patrick's house yielded a stash of weapons, $16,000 in cash, another siren, and a belt with a space for a badge.
-After much investigation it was revealed that neither of the cars the brothers owned before the robbery left the tire tracks found near the crime scene.
-The clerk of the gun store which sold the tasers to Mark Harris could only remember Mark Harris as a white male in his 20s.
+After much investigation, it was revealed that neither of the cars the brothers owned before the robbery left the tire tracks found near the crime scene.
+The clerk of the gun store, which sold the tasers to Mark Harris, could only remember Mark Harris as a white male in his 20s.

-Ten months of surveillance on the brothers revealed the brothers closing a deal on a gaming arcade but there was insufficient evidence for an arrest warrant so agents focused on determining where the black canvas bags came from.
-That paid off when one store owner recognised the bags as coming from his company and the special cord which came from a company in Georgia.
-The owner gave receipts he had left from years of business and after much searching, a receipt for three custom-sized black canvas bags was found to have been sold to Mark Harris, similar to the taser receipt found during a search of Michael Poland's home months earlier which convinced agents that Mark Harris was an alias for Michael Poland.
+Ten months of surveillance on the brothers revealed the brothers closing a deal on a gaming arcade, but there was insufficient evidence for an arrest warrant, so agents focused on determining where the black canvas bags came from.
+That paid off when one store owner recognized the bags as coming from his company and the special cord from a company in Georgia.
+The owner gave receipts he had left from years of business, and after much searching, a receipt for three custom-sized black canvas bags was found to have been sold to Mark Harris, similar to the taser receipt found during a search of Michael Poland's home months earlier which convinced agents that Mark Harris was an alias for Michael Poland.